Bang Bang Sauce

 • Skill Level: Easy

-• Quick and easy.
-It has only 5 simple ingredients and you can stir it together in just minutes!
+• It’s quick and easy.
+My Bang Bang sauce recipe needs only 5 ingredients, and you can stir it together in minutes!

 • So versatile.
-It’s for more than just shrimp!
-That’s why you ought to make it at home so you can use it on everything from meats to veggies, and more.
+Creamy Bang Bang sauce is for more than just shrimp!
+Use this DIY version on everything from meats to veggies, and more.
 Keep reading for my serving suggestions.

 A dish of onion rings with a bowl of bang bang sauce.